results-may-vary-org/tape/README.md

 ## Some idea for the future

-- Edit the config directly in Cassette
+- Edit the config directly in Tape (wip)
 - Global search across notes
 - Keyboard shortcuts
 - Command palette